gbv/beaconspec/beacon.md

      WHITESPACE  =  1*( CR | LF | HTAB | SP )

-The set of allowed Unicode characters in Beacon dumps is the set of valid Unicode characters from UCS which can also be expressed in XML 1.0, excluding some discouraged control characters:
+The set of allowed Unicode characters in BEACON dumps is the set of valid Unicode characters from UCS which can also be expressed in XML 1.0, excluding some discouraged control characters: